-Scott B. Armen is the Charlene J. Smith Professor of Surgery and Neurosurgery, Vice-Chair of the Department of Surgery for Clinical Affairs, Chief of the Division of Trauma, Acute Care and Critical Care Surgery, and the Surgical Director of Quality and Patient Safety for Penn State Health Milton S. Hershey Medical Center.
-Prior to his appointment at the Milton S. Hershey Medical Center, Dr. Armen was an Assistant Professor of Surgery at the University of Florida in Gainesville and was the Assistant Trauma Director at the Ohio State University Medical Center.
-A Colonel in the US Army Reserve, Dr. Armen presently serves as the US Army Reserve Trauma and General Surgery Consultant to the Surgeon General and Chief Surgeon for the 629th Forward Resuscitative Surgical Team.
+Scott B. Armen, M.D. is the Charlene J. Smith Professor of Surgery and Neurosurgery, Vice-Chair of the Department of Surgery for Clinical Affairs, and Chief of the Division of Trauma, Acute Care and Critical Care Surgery at Penn State College of Medicine.
+He also serves as the Adult Level 1 Trauma Program Medical Director and Surgical Director of Quality and Patient Safety for Penn State Health Milton S. Hershey Medical Center.
+Prior to his appointment at Penn State Health, Dr. Armen was an Assistant Professor of Surgery at the University of Florida in Gainesville and was the Assistant Trauma Director at the Ohio State University Medical Center.
+A Colonel in the US Army Reserve, Dr. Armen presently serves as the US Army Reserve General Surgery Consultant to The Army Surgeon General and Chief Surgeon of the 629th Forward Resuscitative Surgical Detachment.

 We accept a variety of health insurance plans and will submit claims on your behalf.
 Certain coverage restrictions may apply based on your individual benefit package.